pantheon-systems/documentation/source/content/guides/new-dashboard/01-introduction.md

 ![A screenshot of the Switch to New Dashboard button](../../../images/dashboard/new-dashboard/switch-new-dashboard.png)--->

-You can navigate to your existing Dashboard, then add `/beta/workspace/` between `pantheon.io` and your [UUID](/glossary#uuid).
+Navigate to your existing Dashboard, then add `/beta/workspace/` between `pantheon.io` and your [UUID](/glossary#uuid).
 For example: `pantheon.io/beta/workspace/de305d54-75b4-431b-adb2-eb6b9e546014`.
 You'll be immediately transported to the default Workspace on the New Dashboard.
 Click **Sites** on the left to access the Sites view.

 ## Features of the New Dashboard